sudosoph/docs/content/how-to/setup-https.md

 Each certificate has a short validity period and will be renewed 30 days prior to expiry.
 If you require wildcards, multi hostname or extended validation (EV) certificates you will need to provide your own certificate.

-## Custom certificate
+## Add custom certificate through aperture

-To switch your application to use a custom certificate you will need to obtain an certificate and private key pair.
+To use a custom certificate for your application you will need to obtain a certificate and private key pair.
 For production use you should use a certificate signed by a trusted root Certificate Authority (CA).
-In development scenarios you may find a [self-signed certificate is sufficient](https://info.ssl.com/ssl-made-easy-for-beginners/).
+In development scenarios, you may find a [self-signed certificate is sufficient](https://info.ssl.com/ssl-made-easy-for-beginners/).

+### 1) Get your properly-formatted certificate
-First, you will need to ensure you have the public certificate in Base64-encoded DER-encoded (PEM) format.
+You will need to ensure you have the public certificate in Base64-encoded DER-encoded (PEM) format.
 It will look something like this:

     -----BEGIN CERTIFICATE-----
     MIIF6DCCBNCgAwIBAgIQBBHej1O0YvalqGG3EuxrWTANBgkqhkiG9w0BAQsFADBw